Davida Kruger, NP and Julio Rosenstock, MD received a fee from Novo Nordisk Inc. for their participation in this video series.

 Hypersensitivity: Serious hypersensitivity reactions (e.g., anaphylaxis, angioedema) have been reported in patients treated with RYBELSUS®.
 If hypersensitivity reactions occur, discontinue use of RYBELSUS®, treat promptly per standard of care, and monitor until signs and symptoms resolve.
 Use caution in a patient with a history of angioedema or anaphylaxis with another GLP-1 receptor agonist

-When initiating RYBELSUS®, consider reducing the dose of concomitantly administered insulin secretagogue (such as sufonylureas) or insulin to reduce the risk of hypoglycemia
+RYBELSUS® stimulates insulin release in the presence of elevated blood glucose concentrations.
+When initiating RYBELSUS®, consider reducing the dose of concomitantly administered insulin secretagogue (such as sulfonylureas) or insulin to reduce the risk of hypoglycemia

 RYBELSUS® delays gastric emptying and has the potential to impact the absorption of other oral medications.
 Closely follow RYBELSUS® administration instructions when coadministering with other oral medications and consider increased monitoring for medications with a narrow therapeutic index, such as levothyroxine